ipspace/blog/content/posts/2021/01/bgp-igp-metric-admin-distance.md

 <!-- More details coming in another blog post describing the interactions between routing protocols, routing table, and forwarding table. -->

 Want to try it yourself?
-The lab topology (using *vagrant-libvirt*) and device configurations are in my [*netsim-examples* GitHub repository](https://github.com/ipspace/netsim-examples/tree/master/BGP/IGP-metric).
+The lab topology (using *vagrant-libvirt*) and device configurations are in [*netlab-examples* GitHub repository](https://github.com/ipspace/netlab-examples/tree/master/BGP/IGP-metric).